ChannelFinder/ChannelFinder-env/README.md

 $ make conf
 $ make build
 $ make install
-$ make setup
 $ sudo systemctl start channelfinder
 ```

 Note that we create the alias name of the `channelfinder.service` as cf.servie.
 So one can start it `sudo systemctl start cf` also.
-Note that I saw unknown `systemd` error with the current channelfinder.service file in `CentOS8`.
-That issue was resolved after disabling `SELINUX` and rebooting it.
+Sometimes with CentOS8, the service doesn't start properly.
+In this case, please try with `SELINUX=disabled` in `/etc/selinux/config`.

 ## While evaluating its configuration